 Effects on other treatments

-IVIg may interfere with the immune response following any vaccine and this can make the vaccine less effective.
-Therefore it's best to avoid vaccines for at least six weeks (sometimes longer, depending on the exact vaccine) after having IVIg.
+IVIg may affect how your immune system reacts following any vaccination, and this can make the vaccine less effective, so it's best to avoid vaccinations for at least six weeks after having IVIg.

 There's no particular reason to avoid alcohol before or after IVIg treatment.